Still wondering what certification as a Healthy Living Practitioner™ can do for you? Have questions about the application process?

 People who can comment meaningfully on your work in academic and professional settings are best suited to submit recommendations.
 Don’t seek recommendations from peers, family, friends or social acquaintances.
 Each person should be asked to submit their recommendation online.

-Applications are due February 1 for Fall and October 1 for Spring.
+International applicants must apply by February 1 for Fall and October 1 for Spring.